 Maui has been voted the “best island in the US” for the past twenty years by Conde Nast readers, and it is no surprise to me!
 Between the beautiful warm beaches, lush forests, and fascinating culture, Maui is a prime destination spot.
 This Maui travel guide will help you plan your trip!

-It’s truly a great place to visit no matter the time of year, but there can be a cheapest time to visit Hawaii!
+It’s truly a great place to visit no matter the time of year, but there can be the cheapest time to visit Hawaii!

 Keep reading for some tips on how to make your Maui trip perfect for you!

-Unless you already live on a Hawaiian island (first of all, lucky you!), there are only 2 ways of getting to Maui.
+Unless you already live on a Hawaiian island (first of all, lucky you!).

 You can also opt for a Cruise and get some sailing time in before getting to the island.
 However, you should know that most cruise lines arrive only in Honolulu, and you will need another boat to get to the island of Maui.

 If you’ve never visited before, be sure to read up on all of the best Hawaii trip planning tips to make the most of your time there!